ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

 !!! abstract "[US-AC-13] Anonymization {{demand_low}}"
-    As a <b>teacher</b>, I want to be able to generated anonymized exports that I can share with colleagues or students, so that I can discuss the results without revealing the identity the respective student.
+    As a <b>teacher</b>, I want to be able to generated anonymized exports that I can share with colleagues or students, so that I can discuss the results without revealing the identity of the respective student.

 ### File Formats and Data Handling